 For the three months ended March 31, 2022 and 2021, the Company recognized an income tax benefit of \$0.1 million and income tax expense of (\$0.1) million, respectively, within Other income, net in the Company's Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
-As of March 31, 2022 and December 31, 2021, the Company recorded a net deferred tax liability of \$14.0 million primarily due to assumed capital gains from two European investments and \$8.6 million primarily due to assumed capital gains from a European investment, respectively, within Other liabilities on the Company's Condensed Consolidated Balance Sheets.
+As of March 31, 2022 and December 31, 2021, the Company recorded a net deferred tax liability of \$14.0 million primarily due to assumed capital gains from two European investments and \$8.6 million primarily due to assumed capital gains from two European investments and \$8.6 million primarily due to assumed capital gains from the Company's Condensed Consolidated Balance Sheets.